Available in paperback, Kindle and audio editions

 This contemplation of Justice is very important as our world develops a global culture.
 Our definition of justice drives the very law system we choose.

-Justice, A Two Sons Diptych is available in paperback and e-book at Amazon.com.
+Justice, A Two Sons Diptych is available at Amazon.com in paperback and Kindle editions, as well as an AudioBook masterfully narrated by Rob Goll.

 Narrator Rob Goll is a UK trained classical actor and voice artist.
 His bold, memorable characterizations are spoken in a warm, reassuring vocal tone with compelling emotional truth.
 His audio credits include more than 20 audio books.